The Best Low-Cost Things to do With Kids in Winter in Melbourne

-Hop along to ArtPlay where professional artists hold more than 300 yearly workshops and events for kids from babies to 12 year olds to explore their creativity. – can explore their creativity and share unique artistic experiences with professional artists.
+Hop along to ArtPlay where professional artists hold more than 300 yearly workshops and events for kids from babies to 12-year-olds to explore their creativity and share unique artistic experiences with professional artists.

-The events are diverse, and are catered for each age group according to need.
-You do have to book for most workshops (and they require a fee) but there are plenty of free drop-in events available, which you can keep up to date with on their website or Facebook page.
+The events are diverse and are catered for each age group according to need.
+You do have to book for most workshops (and they require a fee) but there are plenty of free drop-in events available, which you can keep up to date with on their website.